-We have already dealt with a child that is born to us—who is referred to as ‘Son of Man.’
-In Matthew 16:13-16 we saw that ordinary humanity were not mistaken about Jesus being Son of man.
-This was just as Jesus had been known to be Son of Joseph and Mary.
-The aspect of Him being the Christ, Son of the Living God, could not be imagined, to ordinary humanity.
+The child born to us is the one referred to as ‘Son of Man in Matthew 16:13.
+Ordinary humanity were not mistaken about Jesus being Son of man.
+This was just as Jesus was known to be Son of Joseph and Mary.
+It was the aspect of Him being the Christ, Son of the Living God that could not be imaginable to ordinary humanity.

 The aspect of Jesus being Christ, is given on the next segment of Isaiah’s Prophecy: “To us a Son is given.”
 Notice that the Son is not born, but is given to us.
 The same Son bears the name with attributes of the only God who created all things.
 This Son cannot be seen by physical eyes, except to those to whom it is revealed by God, and not by flesh and blood (Matthew 16:17).

 But, why Son; and yet being God Almighty?
 The aspect of Jesus being Son is derived from the Child that is born to us.
 This merely ascribes to the fact that in the Child that is born to us, dwells the Almighty God.
 In other words, before the Child that was born to us, as described in Isaiah, God had never dwelt in humanity, since Adam’s fall (Genesis 3:23-24).
 There had not been any Son of the Living God.